MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

 ## Encryption

-Azure AI Studio uses encryption to protect data at rest and in transit.
+Azure AI Foundry uses encryption to protect data at rest and in transit.
 By default, Microsoft-managed keys are used for encryption.
 However you can use your own encryption keys.
 For more information, see [Customer-managed keys](../../ai-services/encryption/cognitive-services-encryption-keys-portal.md?context=/azure/ai-studio/context/context).

 ## Virtual network